fadion/aria/README.md

 [1, 2, 3] |> Enum.map(fn x do x + 1 end) |> Enum.filter(fn x do x % 2 == 1 end)
 ```

-The only gotcha for the moment is that piped expressions can't span multiple lines, but it's something I'm looking into.
+Such a simple operator hides so much power and flexibility into making more readable code.
+Almost always, if you have a chain of functions, think that they could be put into a pipe.

 ## Immutability

 Now that you've seen most of the language constructs, it's time to fight the dragon.
 Enforced immutability is something you may not agree with immediately, but it makes a lot of sense the more you think about it.
-What you'll win is increased clarity and programs that are easier to reason about.
+What you'll earn is increased clarity and programs that are easier to reason about.
+Sure, you'll lose some flexiblity, but it can be easily rewon.

 In Aria, this won't work: